Nordln/EasydiffusionWiki/The-beta-channel.md

 ![image](https://user-images.githubusercontent.com/844287/227228821-f361fb8f-8ff2-4174-9aad-33353a8a4af5.png)

 # Leaving the beta program
-You can return to the stable version by unchecking the beta-channel checkbox in the Settings tab.
+You can return to the stable version by disabling the beta-channel checkbox in the Settings tab, pressing `Save` and restarting Easy Diffusion.

 If this is not possible (for e.g. if the beta version isn't starting any more), you can leave the beta program by editing the configuration manually:
 1. In your installation directory (e.g. `C:\EasyDiffusion`), edit the `config.yaml` file using a text-editor (like Notepad).
 2. Replace the word `beta` in that file by `main`.
 Press save.
 3. Restart Easy Diffusion.